Stocks sank today, Wednesday as a steep decline in tech shares and worries of rapidly rising rates sent Wall Street through its worst day in months.

 Rising rate fears and a pivot out of technology stocks have made it a rough last few days.
 The Dow has dropped in four of the past five sessions, losing nearly 900 points over that span.

 Why is this important?
 Some are saying that the Bull run could be ending.
-So should you keep your TSP in the Risky investments, or move it over to the G Fund.
+So should you keep your “401k” Federal Savings Plan in the Risky investments, or move it over to the G Fund.
 Better yet, let us help explain

-alternative to the Thrift Savings Plans.
+alternative to the “401k” Federal Savings Plan s.
 We know it would put your mind at ease knowing you could still have safety of principal, but still with upside potential.
 If that is something you would like

 to learn more about, please request your Free Retirement Review today.Follow us on Social Media: